-- BIOCH 200 Introductory Biochemistry
+- · BIOCH 200 Introductory Biochemistry

-BIOL 107 Introduction to Cell Biology
+- · BIOL 107 Introduction to Cell Biology

-- BIOL 108 Introduction to Biological Diversity
+- · BIOL 108 Introduction to Biological Diversity

-- · BIOL 207 Molecular Genetics and Heredity
+- BIOL 207 Molecular Genetics and Heredity

 - · CHEM 261 Organic Chemistry I

 - · CHEM 263 Organic Chemistry II

 Note: Admission requirements for the Doctor of Medicine (MD) degree program include a specific number of course units in various core subjects.
 This information can be found in Admission Requirements.
 Students in the Biomedical Option who plan to apply to the MD degree program must select their electives carefully to obtain the necessary credit for required subjects.
 It may also be necessary to take courses over and above those included in the Biomedical Option to meet the course unit requirements in all of the core subjects required for Medicine.
-Students in the Biomedical Option who plan to apply for admission to the MD degree program should contact their program advisor in the Fall term of second year for guidance on the selection of appropriate electives and any specific courses which would be in addition to those required for the engineering degree.
+Students in the Biomedical Option who plan to apply for admission to the MD degree program should contact their program advisor in the Fall term of second year for guidance on the selection of appropriate electives and any specific courses which would be in addition to those required for the engineering

 To better understand the role of Engineering within a broader social context, all programs require an element of complementary studies consisting of the humanities, social sciences, arts, management, engineering economics and communications.
 Aspects of these topics are covered in mandatory courses, but each program contains complementary studies electives so that students may explore areas of particular interest.
 Notwithstanding this, the Canadian Engineering Accreditation Board requires that programs include exposure to the central thought processes of the humanities and social sciences.
-One Complementary Studies Elective must be taken from List 1, normally in the First Year of the program.
-Further Complementary Studies Electives must be at the 200-level or above and should be selected from List 2 (see Course Listings for course descriptions and prerequisites).
+Students must take the number of complementary studies electives as required by their program.
+Students can take a maximum of one list 1 complementary studies elective.
 Note that in some cases, a course may appear both on a complementary studies list and as a program required or program elective course.
 A single course cannot be used to satisfy multiple course requirements under Programs of Study.

-Students interested in taking a minor should select their first year complementary studies courses with this in mind.
-For the business minor, student should take ECON 204; for an arts minor, students should select a course in a possible area of concentration of interest, see minors for specific requirements for each minor.
+Students interested in taking a minor should select their first complementary studies courses with this in mind.
+For the Business minor, student should take ECON 204; for an Arts minor, students should select a course in a possible area of concentration of interest, see minors for specific requirements for each minor.